Spitfire1970/UclOpenIllumiroomV3/Readme.md

 ### Blur

-The blur mode simply projects a blurred version of the content shown on the primary display
+The blur mode simply projects a blurred version of the content shown on the primary display.

 <div align="center">
   <img src="Documentation/blur.png" alt="Blur mode" width="600">